 Watch Night, Falls Church

-Another of the New Year’s Eve festivals in Northern Virginia, Watch Night spans four blocks with live bands and musicians, amusements, activities, inflatables for all ages, puppet shows, and more.
+Another fun New Year’s Eve festivals in Northern Virginia, Watch Night spans four blocks of Falls Church.
+Enjoy live bands and musicians, amusements, activities, inflatables for all ages, puppet shows, and more.

 What are your “can’t miss” festivals in Northern Virginia?
-Share your tips in the comments below.
+Please share your tips in the comments below.